9 Steps to a Successful Reverse Auction

 Holding a reverse auction does not commit you to awarding the business, but you should only do it with that intention in mind.
 Vendors spend a lot of time preparing and participating, and if you’re not actually awarding business then they won’t continue to participate.
 If you're going to run a reverse auction you have to award the business to someone in the reverse auction.
 It doesn't have to be the first place supplier, but it has to be someone in the reverse auction.
 You definitely shouldn’t award to a supplier outside the reverse auction, because then you've just told everybody that these things don't matter.
 If you are holding the auction just to gain intelligence, at least be up front about it so vendors can decide if they want to participate in that exercise.

 Well-run reverse auctions provide opportunity for suppliers and empower buyers by drawing suppliers into a forum where they have to put their best foot forward.
-Using Coupa Sourcing, I’ve worked with firms that were shocked to save 15, 20, even 30 percent on contracts through reverse auctions.
-Previously they were used to getting modest scheduled savings with their existing suppliers: “Ok, this year we can give you five percent, next year, two percent,” and so on.
+Using Coupa Sourcing, I’ve worked with firms that were shocked to save 15, 20, even 30% on contracts through reverse auctions.
+Previously they were used to getting modest scheduled savings with their existing suppliers: “Ok, this year we can give you 5%, next year, 2%,” and so on.
 Why settle for that?
 Go out and test the market.
 If you haven’t tried a reverse auction, you’ll find it’s actually a lot of fun, and the results can be quite surprising.